Insights

 For example, the time that an image of a tiger arriving on your retina takes to travel down your optic nerve into the visual cortex is incredibly fast.
 New studies show that humans can interpret visual cues seen for as little as 13 ms (about 1 in 75 frames per second).

-As the brain receives the incoming data stream, an asynchronous process acknowledges the input and admits it into our consciousness.
-Now aware of the incoming data stream, another part of the brain applies context to the stream so that a decision can be made about how to react.
-All this happens very quickly.
-(Cats are nearly twice as fast.)
+Consciousness processing takes about 75 to 150 ms. Now aware of the incoming data stream, another part of the brain applies context to the stream so that a decision can be made about how to react.

 How Does Unwanted Latency Impact Human Performance?